Q: Is strabismus surgery the only treatment option for an eye turn?

 This explains why the eyes often “go back” or deviate again after surgery.

-Numerous peer-reviewed scientific studies report success rates for eye muscle surgeries, ranging from 30% to 80%.
+Numerous peer-reviewed scientific studies report success rates for eye muscle surgeries, ranging from 30 percent to 80 percent success.

 In those studies, success is sometimes defined as cosmetic improvement only— the eyes maintained a straight and aligned appearance, but improved vision was not achieved.